 You will attend class four-and-a-half hours per week over four semesters.

-Cosmetology classes may be offered at these Madison College campuses:
+Cosmetology apprenticeship classes are offered at the Madison College Truax campus.

 For a cosmetology apprenticeship to begin, you must find a sponsoring employer on your own (similar to looking for a job).
 Once you have found a position, the employer begins the apprenticeship registration process by contacting a Bureau of Apprenticeship Standards (BAS) representative for their county.